THE BIG O

 - Release Date:

 - Toy Design:

 Review by Shogundan

 Today I will be reviewing Bandai's GX-48 Soul of Chogokin, "THE BIG O".
-You can pick this item up at Big Bad Toy Store or just click on the Ebay links at the bottom of the page for a direct links to the item reviewed today.
+You can pick this item up at Big Bad Toy Store or just click on the eBay links at the bottom of the page for a direct link to the item reviewed today.

 - The Big O Figure

 - One pair of arms with "Sudden Impact" punching gimmick

 - pair of upper chest mounted guns (cannon party)

 - one torso mounted missile cluster (missile party)

 After some very minor assembly, you are rewarded with the impressive figure you see below